Principal Investigators

 Dana-Farber Cancer Institute, Boston, MA

-Duquesne University,
+Duquesne University, Pittsburgh, PA

-B.A.
-Psychology/Philosophy
+BA, Psychology/Philosophy

-Clark University,
+Clark University, Worcester, MA

-M.A.
-Clinical Psychology
+MA and PhD, Clinical Psychology

-Beth Israel Deaconess Medical Center/Harvard Medical School,
+Beth Israel Deaconess Medical Center/Harvard Medical School, Boston, MA

 Post-Doctoral Fellow

-Harvard Pilgrim HealthCare,
+Harvard Pilgrim HealthCare, Boston, MA

 Advanced Mental Health Fellowship